 Browns is a tiny village located in the state of Illinois.
 With a population of 137 people and just one neighborhood, Browns is the 799th largest community in Illinois.

-Browns is a blue-collar town, with 47.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Browns is generally considered to be a blue-collar town.
+47.22% of the Browns workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Browns is a village of professionals, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Browns who work in healthcare (21.30%), office and administrative support (9.26%), and teaching (5.56%).

 The overall crime rate in Browns is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Browns is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Browns does not have a public transit system used by locals to get to and from work.

 The per capita income in Browns in 2022 was $27,247, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,988 for a family of four.
 However, Browns contains both very wealthy and poor people as well.